ivangfr/springboot-kafka-connect-jdbc-streams/README.md

 3. Wait for `store-api` to be up and running.
 It is configured to create all needed tables on `mysql`.

-4. The link for its swagger website is http://localhost:9080
+4. Its swagger website is http://localhost:9080

 ### Create connectors